2009—Jonathan Trappe crosses the English Channel suspended from a cluster of 54 multicolored balloons.

 1987—W. German Mathias Rust, 19, lands a rented Cessna in Red Square.

-1986—The Energy Dept. calls off a search for a high-level nuclear waste dump which had been considering a site in southwestern New Hampshire.
+1986—The Dept. of Energy calls off its search for a high-level nuclear waste dump site; southwestern New Hampshire was being considered.

 1972—Third time’s a charm for Nixon’s “Plumbers,” finally breaking into DNC HQ in the Watergate Hotel.